shawlab-moffitt/DRPPM-PATH-SURVEIOR_Manuscript_Supplementary/README.md

   * http://shawlab.science/shiny/PATH_SURVEYOR_ExampleUseCases/PANICI_Melanoma_UseCase/Fig4_Step2_Immune_Deconvolution/
   * [PANICI_Melanoma_UseCase/Step2_Immune_Deconvolution](hhttps://github.com/shawlab-moffitt/PATH-SURVEYOR_Manuscript_Supplementary/tree/main/PANICI_Melanoma_UseCase/Step2_Immune_Deconvolution)

-## Step 3 - On The Fly Analysis Mode
+## Step 3 - PATH SURVEYOR On The Fly Analysis Mode - Interactive R Shiny App

 * This is the app used to generate the figures and perform much of the visualization and real time analysis for the manuscript.
 * Here we host a live version of the R Shiny application for users to interact with.